bryangreener/School/Spring 2018/Design and Analysis of Algorithms/Research Project/README.md

-# Design and Analysis of Algorithms Final Project
+# Design and Analysis of Algorithms Final Project:
-## Feed Forward Neural Network
+# Feed Forward Neural Network
+Final Project for Spring 2018 WMU course Design and Analysis of Algorithms.
+This project contains a neural network which can categorize handwritten digits passed in from the MNIST database.

+## Author
-### Author: Bryan Greener
+Bryan Greener

 ## Directory Contents:
 ### Articles
 Folder containing articles, journals, and book materials used to research for this project.